AMD RX 500 graphics card refresh may launch in 2019 with die shrink, clock boost | Computing

 Bill Roberson/Digital Trends

-AMD may not wait until next year to debut its next-generation cards, according to a series of rumors from different sources.
-They seem to point to a launch for some refreshed RX 500-series graphics cards, using a die-shrunk 12nm core called Polaris 30.
+AMD may not wait until next year to debut its next-generation graphics cards, according to a series of rumors from different sources.
+They seem to point to a for some refreshed RX 500-series graphics cards, using a die-shrunk 12nm core called Polaris 30.
 If true, this could lead to AMD offering a slightly more competitive midrange product, which those intrigued by the possibility of a still-unannounced GTX 2060 or 2050 could find an attractive alternative.

 In the aftermath of Nvidia’s rollercoaster ride of a graphics card launch with its new RTX series, the question remained as to whether AMD would respond with a big GPU reveal of its own.
 The red team is expected to debut a new range of cards code-named Navi in 2019, but it may be that before then we see a of its capable RX 500-series.
 If it was high-end only, we could see an RX 590 or RX 585 appear, but it’s equally possible such a range could be designated the RX 600-series.